analysiscenter/nbtools/nbtools/nbstat/README.md

 ## Views

-The **nbstat** table information is, roughy, *for each Jupyter Notebook show all of its processes with system/device utilization information.*
+The **nbstat** table information is, roughy: *for each Jupyter Notebook show all of its processes with system/device utilization information.*

  Along with the **nbstat**, we provide following commands: